On this page

 Corona crisis: extension of Credit Guarantee Scheme for Agriculture (BL-C)

-The Credit Guarantee Scheme for Agriculture (BL) is extended to the Credit Guarantee Scheme for Agriculture (BL-C) (in Dutch) for healthy businesses in the agricultural, horticultural, fisheries and aquaculture sectors that are affected by the corona crisis.
+The Credit Guarantee Scheme for Agriculture (BL) is extended to the Credit Guarantee Scheme for Agriculture (BL-C) (in Dutch) for healthy businesses in the agricultural, horticultural, fisheries, and aquaculture sectors that are affected by the corona crisis.
 You can use this BL-C Scheme for a bridge loan of at most €1.5 million.
-This extension runs through 31 December 2021.

 - You have an agricultural enterprise (for example in agriculture, livestock or horticulture).

 - Your turnover is mainly from plant product or livestock (primary production).

 - Your company is established in the Netherlands, your business activities mainly take place in the Netherlands.

 Read more on the requirements for agricultural entrepreneurs (in Dutch).